APogue/APogue.github.io/_narrative_framing/2025-08-18-Outline-v4-intro.md

 - when severity was held constant, did the school take specific measures to address the hostile environment or protected-class basis of conduct?

+### Proof building

+If driven by proof-style logic.

+1. Is the institution biased?
+Assuming visibility is correlated with identity group ->

+is visibility correlated with institutional action? if visibility is correlated with institutional action and visibility is correlated with identity group, then the institution is biased.

+is visibility correlated with institutional communication?
+even under circumstances where the institution claims institutional *action* was taken, if visibility is correlated with institutional communication and visibility is correlated with identity group, then the school does not believe words are actionable.

+if the institution sought to use words in high stakes scenarios to meet goals or change outcomes, then the institution believes words are actionable. if the institution only used words in high visibility scenarios, and high visibility scenarios are correlated with identity group, then the institution is biased.

 ### Analytical Questions

 - How were administrative responses correlated with **group identity, media visibility, and severity of incidents**?